ovh/docs/pages/cloud/ovhcloud-connect/occ-howto-api/guide.en-gb.md

 * ovhBgpArea: like POP, you must assign an ASN for OVHcloud routing instance.
 It will appear in as-path.
 It can be different from POP.
 * subnet: an IPv4 block, any size is accepted from /28

-By default, datacenter will be configured with a VRRP instance.
+By default, the datacenter will be configured with a VRRP instance.
 You have to proceed with next steps for static routing or dynamic routing using BGP.

-### Layer 3 option: static route
+#### Layer 3 option: static route

 A static route is needed when you have one or more subnets behind a gateway.
 Such gateway could be a linux (with ip forward enabled), a NSX edge or any routing capable instance.